TUW-GEO/Equi7Grid/README.md

 <sup><a href='/tests/test_equi7grid.py#L327-L333' title='Snippet source file'>snippet source</a> | <a href='#snippet-search-tiles-in-lon-lat-roi' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Contribute

-We are happy if you want to contribute.
-Please raise an issue explaining what is missing or if you find a bug.
-We will also gladly accept pull requests against our master branch for new features or bug fixes.

 ## Development setup

 For development, we recommend using the `make` tool to automatically create python environments and install more complex